jasonsychau/graphql-w-persistent/README.md

 ### News and updates

+**2018-10-26 -** Version 0.1.0.7 is including schema set-up with json file.
+This is via the new function processQueryStringWithJson (Yes, I'm supposed to make version 0.1.1.0.
+I think that it's okay.).
+You can read about the json file format on the [module page](http://hackage.haskell.org/package/graphql-w-persistent-0.1.0.7/docs/GraphQL.html "GraphQL module").
+The idea is to make more straightforward of detailing your schema.

 **2018-10-22 -** I owe all my 103 downloaders on my first week a big apology.
 I gave you all incorrect instructions on giving your schema: on the fifth list where relationship tables are given, the first two tuple strings are database table names.
 They are not ServerObject strings nor pseudonym strings.
 In addition, the first list is supposed to store pseudonyms from being nested object fields.
 You can check the updated Hackage information to know more.
 I'm sorry (somebody can maybe find a QA programming internship to learn how can I test my code?)!

 On another note, I've added an attribute that I didn't initially list.
 I've added the revision and error throwing of duplicated queries.
 Duplicate queries are now supposedly collapsed to a single query with union fields.
 I appreciate your support.